Naeemi7/AFG-JS-Restaurant-App/readme.md

 ## Dependencies

-The restaurant management system uses the following dependencies:
+The AFG-JS-Restaurant-App uses the following dependencies:

 - `readline-sync`: Allows for synchronous user input in the command-line interface.